 This magnificent buck was a 5x5 and his main beams measured in excess of 27″ & 29″ respectively.
 He had a massive inside spread of 36 4/8″ and scored 228 5/8″.
 Like Mr. Roberts above, Mr. Johnson also killed this buck without the assistance of an outfitter.
 That, combined with the fact that this record has stood for over 45 years, makes this buck even more impressive.

 Non-Typical Rocky Mountain Mule Deer

 The current #1 SCI non-typical Rocky Mountain Mule Deer was hunted by Steven P. Smith with a rifle near Alton, Utah in September of 2001.

 This buck had an astounding 34 points, good for the largest mule deer rack in the SCI books!
 Additionally, his main beams measured over 25″ & 24″ respectively to go along with his 20 5/8″ inside spread.
 Mr. Smith's whopper of a buck scored 317 4/8″, a record that will likely stand for a long time.

 Shot by Michael Benson in November 2009 in Oregon, this buck is still quite impressive in its own right even though it's not the overall record.
 The buck had 32 points and scored 301 7/8″.
-This buck is also unique because, not only did Mr. Benson take the buck on a self-guided hunt, but he shot it with a muzzleloader instead of a center fire rifle, like the other bucks on this list.
+This buck is also unique because, not only did Mr. Benson take the buck on a self-guided hunt, but he shot it with a muzzleloader instead of a centerfire rifle.

 Obviously, these bucks are orders of magnitude larger than what most us will ever encounter over the course of our hunting careers.
-However, it’s always good motivation to see photos of some of the big bucks that are out there in preparation for hunting season.
+However, it's always good motivation to see photos of some of the big or more unique bucks that are out there in preparation for hunting season.